-Total volumes increased 15% year-on-year driven by a significant increase in volume sales of RedLeg Spiced Rum which showed year-on-year growth of 45%, whilst Blackwoods Gin, Blavod Black Vodka and Blackwoods Vodka showed an overall year-on-year decline in volume sales during the year.
+Total volumes were broadly flat year-on-year with strong growth in RedLeg Spiced Rum volume sales of 24% offset by an overall year-on-year decline in volume sales of Blackwoods Gin, Blavod Black Vodka and Blackwoods Vodka.

-• Sales turnover versus previous year
+Sales turnover versus previous year

-Total sales increased 19% year-on-year to £2.4m.
-RedLeg Spiced Rum continued to be the key performance driver posting a 50% increase in revenue.
-Blackwoods Gin and Vodka decreased 12% and 39% respectively, the latter off a relatively small base.
-Blavod Black Vodka experienced a 68% decline, primarily due to a fall in non-licensed sales.
+Total sales increased 2% year-on-year to £2.44m.
+RedLeg Spiced Rum continued to be the key performance driver posting a 26% increase in revenue.
+Blackwoods Gin decreased 57% whilst Blackwoods Vodka and Blavod Black Vodka experienced declines of 5% and 18% respectively, both from a relatively small base.